mikebway/envoy-auth-poc/README.md

 The [localhost:9090](http://localhost:9090/) web service simply dumps the contents of the request headers to a text response.
-The only difference that you should see between [localhost:10000](http://localhost:10000/) and [localhost:9090](http://localhost:9090/) is the possible addition of an `X-Header-Set-By-Extauth` by the external authorization filter if you go through Envoy.
+The only difference that you should see between [localhost:10000](http://localhost:10000/) and [localhost:9090](http://localhost:9090/) is the possible addition of an `X-Header-Set-By-Extauth` by the external authorization filter if Envoy filters the request through the authorization filter.

 The [envoy-local/envoy.yaml](envoy-local/envoy.yaml) Envoy configuration shall not route all requests through the authorization filter.
 The following URL path patterns shall be routed directly to the [localhost:9090](http://localhost:9090/)